Hausdorff dimension of collision times in one-dimensional log-gases: Upper bound

 understanding that if $X_t(\omega)$ does not hit $E^r$ in finite time, then $T(\omega)=\infty$.
 By definition

 Now, the numerator on \eqref{eq:auxbound1} has a lower bound given by

-The first inequality results from $T \geq t_1$, the strong Markov property and the substitution $u=s-T$ yield the third line, and $T\leq t_2$ provide the last line.
-We obtain $X_T\in E^r$ due to the definition of $T$ and $X_T\in B(0,R)$ by $T\leq T_R$.
-Now, we find a lower bound for the expectation started at $X_T$
+The first inequality results from $T \geq t_1$, the strong Markov property and the substitution $u=s-T$ yield the third line, and $T\leq t_2$ provides the last line.
+Now, we find a lower bound for the expectation started at $X_T$ using Fubini's theorem,